 Join a Midnight Mass

 The midnight mass is a family tradition among catholic families in Ireland.
-As we were passing by a local church in Ireland, we had a glimpse of the midnight mass.
+As we passed by a local church in Ireland, we saw the midnight mass.
 Hearing the Christmas carols and witnessing the families together made us feel the Christmas spirit.

 While most people in the church probably know each other, you can join the midnight masses all over Ireland.
 Some even start as late as 8 pm.